fossmanjack/druidfinder/doc/roadmap.md

 - Security needs should be minimal if calls are limited to localhost, right?
 - All of these data are public anyway, only the POST/PUT/DELETE verbs need restriction
 - "Loading" spinner for the list pane until the list is retrieved
+- Grove list should be an accordion with basic info in the header and click-to-expand to see the full detail